Follow These Steps to Join The CHS Jazz Program

 Step 2 Link:

-Step 3 - Consult this timeline to see when and what audition/evaluation materials are due for Jazz I or Jazz II (We will also likely offer a Jazz CR -- See below.* This will also be discussed at the Q&A sessions)
+Step 3 - Consult this timeline to see when and what audition/evaluation materials are due for Jazz I, II, III, IV, or Lab.
+(We will also likely offer a Jazz CR -- See below.* This will also be discussed at the Q&A sessions)

 Step 4 - Join this Google Classroom -- the place where you will upload your audition/evaluation videos for Jazz I or Jazz II.
 Use your school email address when entering Google Classroom.
 To join, use this code: tzjgpc3